 License key problems

 When you buy a WordPress plugin from Barn2, you receive a license key.
-You must enter this on the plugin settings page and activate it before you can start using the plugin, and to update the plugin to new versions in future.
+You must enter this on the plugin settings page and activate it before you can start using the plugin, and to update to new versions in future.

 If your plugin license key won’t activate, please check the following: